 POST-OPERATIVE DAY 1

 There's not much swelling at this point.
-Depending on the extent of surgery, most surgeons will want their patients to be up to a chair on the first day after surgery.
+Depending on the extent of surgery, most surgeons will want their patients to be up in a chair on the first day after surgery.
 If you had bone taken from the hip or the leg for reconstruction, then your progress will be a little slower.
 If your surgery was limited to the head/neck area then you will likely be encouraged to get up and walk around.
 For patients with feeding tubes, nutrition will be given through the tube as a "meal" several times a day.
 Before starting the tube feeds, you will have an xray of your chest to make sure the feeding tube is going into the stomach and not the lungs.
 If you had a fibula free flap, someone will check the blood flow to the flap every hour.
 This often involves a tiny Doppler probe that was attached to the blood vessels which allows your team to listen to the blood flow.
 One of the most common systems is the Synovis Flow Coupler.
 This is used by my team in most cases.
 However, if blood flow to the graft is lost, it can be very difficult to salvage the graft and sometimes is not possible despite our best efforts.

 POST-OPERATIVE DAY 2-3